-This episode of CS is titled, “Crazy Stuff” because . . . we’ll you’ll see as we get into it.
+This episode of CS is, “Crazy Stuff” because . . . we’ll you’ll see as we get into it.

 A short while back, we took at look at the Iconoclast Controversy that took place in the Eastern, Greek Orthodox church during the 8th & 9th Cs.

-While we understand the basic point of controversy between the icon-smashers, called iconoclasts, and the icon-supporters, the iconodules; the theology the iconodules used to support the on-going use of icons is bit complex.
+While we understand the basic point of controversy between the icon-smashers, called iconoclasts, and the icon-supporters, the iconodules; the theology the iconodules used to support the on-going use of icons is somewhat complex.

-The acceptance of icons as intrinsic to worship in the East marked the entrance of a decidedly mystical slant that entered the Orthodox Church at this time, and has remained in it ever since.
-All of this was seen in the career of an author now known as PSEUDO-DIONYSIUS THE AREOPAGITE.
-He’s called “Pseudo-Dionysius” because while we know his writings were produced in the early 6th C in Syria, they claim to have been written by the 1st C Dionysius mentioned in Acts 17 who came to faith when Paul preached on the Areopagus in Athens.
+The acceptance of icons as intrinsic to worship marked the entrance of a decidedly mystical slant that entered the Orthodox Church at this time, and has remained ever since.
+All of this was seen in the career of an author now known as PSEUDO-DIONYSIUS the Areopagite.
+He’s called Pseudo-Dionysius because while we know his writings were produced in the early 6th C in Syria, they claim to have been written by the 1st C Dionysius mentioned in Acts 17 who came to faith when Paul preached on the Mars Hill in Athens.

 Pseudo-Dionysius’ writings merged Christianity w/Neo-Platonism.
-He saw the universe as divided into a hierarchy of spirits & believed the Church ought to be organized in a similar way as this spiritual hierarchy.
-Where Pseudo-Dionysius deviated from the Neo-platonists was in his rejection of the idea that the goal of each human individual was to lose their sense of individuality by re-uniting w/the Creator.
+He saw the universe as divided into a hierarchy of spirits and believed the Church ought to be organized in a similar way as this spiritual hierarchy.
+Where Pseudo-Dionysius deviated from the Neo-Platonists was in his rejection of the idea that the goal of each human individual was to lose their individuality by re-uniting with the Creator.
 He went 180 degrees the other way and said it was the individual’s goal to grow through mystical moments of revelation so that the person emerged into a divine state; more god-like than human.
-Pseudo-Dionysius taught that these mystical moments were bursts of revelation that brought enlightenment & advanced the soul’s journey to a near deity.
+Pseudo-Dionysius taught that these mystical moments were bursts of revelation that brought enlightenment and advanced the soul’s journey to a near-deity.
 But they weren’t moments of revelation INTO divine knowledge so much as they were a stripping away of it.
 While early cults like the Docetists & Gnostics had made the acquisition of secret knowledge that imparted enlightenment the hallmark of their creed, Pseudo-Dionysius said knowledge stood in the way of enlightenment.
 The mind was a barrier to spiritual advancement, not a tool to attain it.
-He claimed the path to salvation, which he cast as “spiritual fulfillment,” proceeded through 3 stages—Purification, Illumination & Union.
-First the seeker needed to strip him/herself of all earthly and fleshly entanglements.
-Then by extreme forms of meditation in which the goal was to wipe the mind clean, the special moment would arrive when the person would achieve illumination & realize their union with the divine.
-If this sounds a bit like Gnosticism or even the esoteric offerings of Eastern religion, well . . .
+He claimed the path to salvation, which he cast as “spiritual fulfillment,” proceeded through 3 stages—Purification, Illumination, and Union.

 They were rejected as inconsistent with the Bible by the Protestant Reformers and exposed as 6th Century forgeries when scholars dug into their origin.
 But their emphasis on the mystical had already done its damage in the Eastern Church which continued to hold onto many of Pseudo-Dionysius’ ideas.
-Even to this day, salvation in the Greek Orthodox Church means something rather different than it does in the Western Church.
-There it’s conceived as redemption from sin & reconciliation to God.
-In the Eastern Church, salvation is conceived as a return to a process of spiritual transformation enhanced by the Church; it’s priesthood, icons & rituals, to a destiny that produces a being that is much more than human though not quite attaining to deity.
-The Eastern idea is that the Redeemed won’t be God, but will be god-like.
+Even to this day, salvation in the Greek Orthodox Church means something rather different than it does in the Western Church, where it’s conceived as redemption from sin and reconciliation to God.
+In the Eastern Church, salvation is regarded as a return to a process of spiritual transformation enhanced by the Church; it’s priesthood, icons, and rituals, to a destiny that produces a being that is much more than human though not quite attaining to deity.
+The Eastern idea is that the Redeemed won’t be God, but will be certainly be god-like.

-This is a major over-simplification, but may help make THE crucial distinction between the ways the Western & Eastern Churches understand salvation.
+Now, this is an over-simplification, but may help make THE crucial distinction between the ways the Western and Eastern Churches understand salvation.
 The West sees the work of Christ primarily as Salvation FROM sin, while the East understands it as Salvation TO glory.
-Again—that’s a massive reduction of the complex soteriology of the Eastern & Western theological traditions, but I think it’s pretty accurate.
+Again—that’s a maybe gross reduction of the complex soteriology of the Eastern and Western theological traditions, but pretty accurate nonetheless.
 It’s all in where the emphasis is placed.

-The Bible does say Adam & Eve were created in God’s image.
-And we know Christ came to restore what Adam lost.
+The Bible does say Adam and Eve were created in God’s image.
+And we know Christ came to restore what they lost in the Fall.
 Certainly, the redeemed in glory will appear as glorious creatures that dwarf the shades humans are now.
-We are, as the band Gungor recently sang – like ghosts on the earth, compared to the glory that was once Adam’s & will be ours yet again.
-But in Greek Orthodox theology, salvation seems to be not just a restoration of what was lost so much as a promotion into something new; something even more glorious than the first man & woman enjoyed.
+We are, as one musical artist sang – like ghosts on the earth, compared to the glory that was once Adam’s & will be ours yet again.
+But in Greek Orthodox theology, salvation seems to be not just a restoration of what was lost so much as a promotion into something new; something even more glorious than the first man and woman enjoyed.
 Again, something above human if not quite divine.

 And the emphasis on the mystical in the Eastern Church is all about how to make that leap, that spiritual form of evolutionary advance.

-In 650, as Pseudo-Dionysius’ views were being heavily imbibed in the East, a church leader named Constantine (obviously not the Emperor of the 4th C.) rose in the E, resurrecting some of the errors of the Gnostics.
-Constantine & his followers rejected the formalism of the Byzantine State church, claiming a desire to return to the simplicity of the Early Church.
-We might say to this — “Wait!
-They wanted to return to the dynamism of the early church in 650??
+In 650, as Pseudo-Dionysius’ views were being heavily imbibed in the East, a church leader named Constantine (obviously not the Emperor of the 4th C) resurrected some of the errors of the Gnostics.
+Constantine and his followers rejected the formalism of the Byzantine State church, claiming a desire to return to the simplicity of the Early Church.
+We might respond; “Wait!
+In 650 they wanted to return to the dynamism of the early church?
 Isn’t THAT the early church?
 That was 1400 years ago!”

-Constantine & his followers based their beliefs on the Gospels & letters of Paul alone.
-They claimed that an evil deity inspired the rest of the NT & all the Old.
-In a reprise of Gnosticism, they claimed this evil deity was the creator & god of this world.
-The true God of heaven, they claimed, was opposed to the physical universe, that all matter, the material world, was unalterably evil.
+Constantine based his beliefs on the Gospels and letters of Paul alone.
+He claimed an evil deity inspired the rest of the NT and all the Old.
+In a reprise of Gnosticism, he claimed this evil deity was the creator and god of this world.
+The true God of heaven was opposed to the physical universe; that material world was unalterably evil.
 In order to save people’s spirits from the wickedness of the physical world, the true God sent an angel who appeared as a man named Jesus.

 During the Iconoclast Controversy of the 8th C, the persecution of the Paulicians eased a bit.
-1 of the Emperors may even have been a Paulician.
+One of the Emperors may even have been a Paulician.
 But in the 9th C, the Empress Theodora ordered the Paulicians eradicated.
-10’s of thousands were killed, most of them in Armenia.
+Tens of thousands were killed, most in Armenia.

 The Paulicians ended up having a major religious impact on the Bulgars.
-They preached their version of Faith to them.
-These Bulgars Paulicians became known as the Bogomils¸ named after their first leader, a named Bogomil.
-In the mid 10th C he taught that the 1st-born son of God was Satan.
+These Bulgar-Paulicians became known as the Bogomils¸ named after their first leader.
+In the mid 10th C he taught that the first-born son of God was Satan.
 Because of Satan’s pride, he was expelled from heaven.
-God then made a new heaven & earth, in which he placed Adam & Eve.
-Satan had sex w/Eve which union produced Cain, who was the source of all evil among humans.
-Moses & John the Baptist, according to the Bogomils, were both servants of Satan.
-But God sent the Logos, his 2nd Son, Jesus to save humanity from the control of Satan.
-Although Satan killed Jesus, his spiritual body was resurrected & returned to the right hand of God.
+God then made a new heaven and earth, in which he placed Adam and Eve.
+Satan had sex with Eve which union produced Cain, the source of all evil among humans.
+Moses and John the Baptist, according to the Bogomils, were both servants of Satan.
+But God sent the Logos, his second Son, Jesus to save humanity from the control of Satan.
+Although Satan killed Jesus, his spiritual body was resurrected and returned to the right hand of God.
 Satan was in this way defeated; or so said Bogomilism.